paloha/thomson/README.md

 * **Energy Minimization:** The solver minimizes a repulsion-based energy function across all particles on the sphere.
 * **Support for Classical Thomson Problem:** The classical case is simply M = 1, where each unit is a single particle.
 * **Generates a Trajectory File:** Outputs a `.pdb` file logging the transformed vectors and energy after each iteration.
-* **Outputs Found Rotation Matrices:** The final rotation matrices for each unit are stored in both ZYZ intrinsic and XYZ extrinsic formats.
+* **Outputs Found Rotations:** The final rotations for each unit are stored as Euler angles in both ZYZ intrinsic and XYZ extrinsic formats.
 * **Renders a ChimeraX Video Visualization:** Outputs an `.mp4` video visualizing the initialization, optimization, and the end result.